Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 Instead of self-signed certificates we can use LetsEncrypt certificates generated using cert-manager.
 Common names can be a maximum of 64 characters, which is shorter than what many cloud providers openshift offerings use.
 To overcome that, we need to add a CNAME to our DNS.
 First, find your ingress subdomain:

 `oc get ingresses.config/cluster -o jsonpath={.spec.domain}`
-Depending on you cloud provuder, this will give you something like 'mycluster-fra02-c3c-16x32-bcaeaf77ec409da3581f519c2c3bf303-0000.eu-de.containers.appdomain.cloud'
+Depending on you cloud provider, this will give you something like 'mycluster-fra02-c3c-16x32-bcaeaf77ec409da3581f519c2c3bf303-0000.eu-de.containers.appdomain.cloud' for IBM ROKS or
+'apps.qnnof0ro.eastus.aroapp.io' for Azure ARO

 With your DNS provider, register a new CNAME that you'll use for this installation.
 This will be of the form: